to3b/to3b.github.io/about.md

 permalink: /about/
 ---

-Some information about me!
+My name is Toby, and I am a self-titled 'Cyber Security Researcher' and a future IT and Cyber Security student.

 ### More Information

-My name is Toby, I am researching and sharing information about current Cyber Security and IT related news/information.
+I am researching and sharing information about current Cyber Security and IT related news/information, frequently..

 ### Contact me